 - Snacks, such as cheese, biscuits and fruit are also available during the night.

-- Our kitchen can also cook something special for you if you don't like what's on the daily menu.
+- Our kitchen may also cook something special for you if you fancy something that is not on the daily menu.
+Please ask.

 - We can provide kosher and halal food.